Updated on 2024-07-26 GMT+08:00

 • Account delegation: You can delegate another account to implement O&M on your resources based on assigned permissions.

-• Cloud service delegation: Services of the cloud platform interwork with each other, and some cloud services are dependent on other services.
+• Cloud service delegation: Cloud services interwork with each other, and some cloud services are dependent on other services.
 You can create an agency to delegate a cloud service to access other services.